SpinningWing Logo

 Airfoil shapes are designed for airplane wings, wind turbine blades, and helicopter blades among other things.
 There are many varying design constraints / objectives for each.
 We won’t go into the details of helicopter rotor airfoil design here.
 Suffice it to say that airfoils are selected based on structural concerns, manufacturability, acoustic properties and lift / drag properties.
 Typically CFD and wind tunnel tests will be performed to determine lift and drag coefficients for the airfoils as a function of angle of attack.
 These values will be used heavily in the (3-D) blade design process.

 Once the airfoil(s) are chosen, the 3-D blade shape can take form.
 This shape is governed by the chord length, twist and airfoil distribution along the blade.
 If multiple airfoils will be used, designers must choose which airfoils will be used where on the blade.
 For example, airfoil A will be used from the tip to 18’, airfoil B will be used from 16’ down to 12’, ….
-This is what is meant by airfoil distribution.
+This is what is meant by "airfoil distribution."
 Some method of interpolating airfoil shapes will be used to transition between airfoils, e.g. from 16’ to 18’ in the example.

 The airfoil shape is non dimensional, but real blades have a specific size, or chord length, at each location along their length.
 E.g. the airfoil at 10’ radius will have a 1.1’ chord.
 This chord distribution or taper must be selected to provide enough thrust at the design rotor speed.
 Lift is proportional to chord length, so the chord will need to be large enough to lift the weight of the helicopter and provide thrust for acceleration and overcoming drag at high forward speed.
 However, If the chord is too large there will be a performance penalty.
 A larger chord airfoil needs to operate at a smaller angle of attack, which results in excess drag (operating at a smaller L/D).